top of page

 Why a different approach is needed...

-Much International Women's Day (IWD) activity still focuses on raising awareness and celebrating women.
+Much corporate International Women's Day (IWD) activity still focuses on raising awareness and celebrating women.

-The challenge is that awareness alone isn’t translating into sustained change and for some people, it’s starting to feel repetitive or disconnected from daily working life.
+The challenge is that awareness alone isn’t translating into sustained change.
+For some people, it’s starting to feel repetitive or disconnected from the realities of daily working life.

 At the same time:

-What’s needed now is a more mature approach, one that includes women’s experiences without framing gender progress as a zero-sum issue that requires other groups to sacrifice.
+What many organisation's are now looking for is a more mature approach, one that includes women’s experiences without framing gender progress as as something that benefits one group at the expense of others.

 Gender Harmony: